-In this article we learn the difference between a primary key and a foreign key, and why both are important to maintaining a relational database structure.
+This article will teach you the difference between a primary key and a foreign key.
+This article will also teach you why both of these keys are important when it comes to the maintenance of a relational database structure.

 All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
 You can get started using these free tools using my Guide Getting Started Using SQL Server.